 That’s half of all materials recycled annually.
 It’s also a lot of cardboard and a lot of money being missed out on.

 Websites like BoxCycle and Boxsmart allow you to sell your extra and lightly used cardboard boxes online.
-They accept just about any kind of box you can imagine, even things like pallets, mailers, and packing supplies.
+They accept just about any kind of box you can imagine.
+You can even recycle items like wood pallets, mailers, and packing supplies.

-Okay, so I cheated on this one a little.
-You probably don’t go straight to electronics and car batteries when you think of “plastic,” but you can make money off of these two things just as well.
+Plastic bottle recycling for money is a common choice among recyclers, but you also probably go straight to electronics and car batteries when you think of “plastic,” but you can make money off of these two things as well.

 There are lots of companies out there that offer cash for old cell phones and other electronics.
 Eco-Cell is one of these companies and they accept working, old, and broken phones, tablets, adapters, chargers, and a variety of other electronics.